Tracing

 The blue line should automatically move to address $01001, and now we’re ready to trace!
 All the commands for that are in the “Run” menu.

-- “Run” simply unpauses the emulator.
-Clicking on the screen also does the same.
+- “Resume” simply unpauses the emulator.

 They only really differ on the